nilsonsales/Calculator/README.md

 #### Numeric:

-The input must be like:
+Fo numeric opperations, the input must have the following structure:
 first_number **opperator** second_number

 You can see the list of opperators bellow